RonaldCrb/amazon-scraper/README.md

 # SRE Code Challenge - JustWatch, Berlin

 This Application has been created by Ronald Alonzo with the purpose of solving the Code Challenge for the company JustWatch and succesfully apply for an Site Reliability Engineer position there.
+The requirements have been designed as per the guidelines in the `SRE Challenge.pdf` document present on this repository.

+## Access
+As per recommended guidelines from JustWatch, this repository is private and has been shared with the accounts `falschparker82` and `zwopir`

 ## Instructions